 The School's research activity is led by two institutes:

-Institute for Resilient Infrastructure (iRI): ensuring that the physical infrastructure systems underpinning our way of life can adapt to changes, both in the way we use them and in the social and physical environment in which they are created, designed, built and operated
+Institute for Resilient Infrastructure (iRI): ensures that the physical infrastructure systems underpinning our way of life can adapt to changes, both in the way we use them and in the social and physical environment in which they are created, designed, built and operated.

-Pathogen Control Engineering Institute (PaCE): undertakes research in all aspects of the built environment in which the presence of pathogens influences design, including water treatment, solid waste and airborne transmission of disease
+Pathogen Control Engineering Institute (PaCE): undertakes research on all aspects of the built environment in which the presence of pathogens influences design, including water treatment, solid waste and airborne transmission of disease.

 The School has first-class facilities and established links with industry and other international organisations, both in the UK and abroad.
 Staff in the School have conducted research in the UK with, for example, the Engineering and Physical Sciences Research Council (EPSRC), the Department of Trade and Industry (DTI), the Department of the Environment and Transport (DETR) and internationally with, the Department for International Development and for a number of the Directorates of the European Union.

-Both institutes have strong links with the University wide cross disciplinary institute Water@Leeds which is a concentration of all expertise involved in water research within the University.
+We have strong links with the University wide cross disciplinary institute Water@Leeds.